Timthreetwelve/DailyDocuments/DailyDocuments/ReadMe.txt

 The separator can be either the "/" or the "-" character (without the quotes).
 For example, 11/25 for the 25th of November.

+Some notes on day codes.

+1. Day codes aren't required.
+If you just want items on the list but don't want them preselected, then don't use a day code.

+2. It's not necessary to enter them in upper case but they will be converted to upper case when the list is saved.

-Note that there isn't any error checking for the day codes.
-If you specify M45 or Y367, that item simply won't be selected.
+3. There isn't any error checking for the day codes.
+If you specify M45 or BR549, that item simply won't be selected.

 Preferences